SravaniTeeparthi/Farm-ai-ml-exam/README.md

 ![losses](./mAP.JPG)
 The mean Average Precision keeps increasing w.r.t epochs.
 Even tho we achieved the highest precision at 3 epochs it is not stable.
-So we took the last model trained at the last eopoch as the best model.
+So we took the last model trained at the last epoch as the best model.